Chalandi/Blinky_Pico2_dual_core_nosdk/README.md

 ## Details on the Application

-This low-level startup boots through core 0 which then starts up core 1 (via a specific protocol).
+This low-level startup boots through core 0 and performs the low level initialization of the C/C++ environment and the clock configuration then starts up core 1 (via a specific protocol).
 Core 1 subsequently carries out the blinky application, while core 0 enters an endless, idle loop.

 Low-level initialization brings the CPU up to full speed at $150~MHz$.
 Hardware settings such as wait states have seemingly been set by the bootloader.

 ## Building the Application